 It’s a perfect movie for the whole family, that will give you some never enough tale about the goodness in humanity and shows us a truly happy home where siblings love and support each other instead of constantly fighting.
 The movie has more than compelling storytelling, beautiful scenes will take you from old streets and alleys to the luxury homes and high-rises and helps you get a more realistic look at Iranians’ everyday life.

-Iranian cinema may not be your first thought while trying to find a new movie to watch in the evening but Children of Heaven should make your list.
+Iranian cinema may not be the first thing that comes to mind while you’re trying to find a new movie to watch but Children of Heaven should make your list.
 Watch sooner thank me later.

 Memories of Murder is a moving detective story about a series of murders in rural Korea in 1986 under the military dictatorship.
 This movie has dark humor, social satire, sharp political commentary, beautiful shots, and a story that keeps on surprising its viewers until the very last shot.